 This injury is a stress fracture or defect in a ridge of a vertebra (small bones in your spine).
 It usually affects a vertebra in the lower back.
-Unfortunately, it’s a common reason for low back pain in young athletes.
+Unfortunately, it's a common reason for back pain in teenage athletes.

 What causes spondylolysis?

 Although the cause is often unclear, some athletes may have an increased risk for the condition due to genetics or repetitive motions.
-“Spondylolysis most commonly occurs with hyperextension activities, especially when combined with rotation, such as in gymnastics, football and weightlifting, says Christopher Redman, M.D., pediatric orthopedic surgeon at Children’s Health℠.
-“Up to 47% of gymnasts and football lineman have evidence of spondylolysis.”
+"Spondylolysis most commonly occurs with hyperextension activities, especially when combined with rotation, such as in gymnastics, football and weightlifting," says Christopher Redman, M.D., a pediatric orthopedic surgeon at Children's Health℠ Andrews Institute for Orthopaedics and Sports Medicine.
+"Up to 47% of gymnasts and football lineman have evidence of spondylolysis."